xenonview-com/view-js-sdk/README.md

 Instrumentation will vary based on your use case; are you offering a service/subscription (SaaS) or selling products (Ecom)?

 In a nutshell, the steps to get started are as follows:
-1. Identify Business Outcomes and Customer Journey Milestones leading to those Outcomes.
+1. Identify Business Outcomes and Customer Experience Milestones leading to those Outcomes.
 2. Instrument the Outcomes/Milestones.
 3. Analyze the results.